No Call No Show Warning Letter - Free UK Template + What to Do Next

 Get both documents freeStep four: begin the disciplinary process

-Once you have made reasonable attempts to contact the employee and received no response, or once they have returned and you have established the absence was not authorised, begin the formal disciplinary process.
+Once you have made reasonable attempts to contact the employee and received no response, once they have returned and you have established the absence was not authorised, begin the formal disciplinary process.

 Send an invitation letter to a disciplinary hearing.
-State the allegation — unauthorised absence — the date and time of the meeting, the right to be accompanied, and that dismissal is a possible outcome.
+State the allegation - unauthorised absence - the date and time of the meeting, the right to be accompanied, that dismissal is a possible outcome.

 If the employee is still absent, send the letter to their home address by recorded delivery.
 Keep the proof of postage.
 Give a reasonable deadline for response - five working days is standard.